diegomarcuz/be-the-hero/README.md

 ## Description

 OmniStack week 11 finished!
-It is possible to add/list ONGs and its respectives use cases.
+It is possible to add/list ONGs and their respective use cases.

 ## Technologies